DngHuy/docker-masterarbeit/README.md

 ### Setup for Gitlab-Service

 #### Generate Webhook Secret
-In the web UI navigate to: In your project or group, on the left sidebar, select Settings > Webhooks > Add new webhook.
+In the web UI navigate to: Your project or group, on the left sidebar, select Settings > Webhooks > Add new webhook.
 Enter the url, name, description and secret token.
 In the trigger section select the checkbox for which the webhook should be triggered (push, issue, comment, merge request, job event).

 Set the required .env variables in the `.env` file.
 The `GITLAB_TOKEN` variable is not used yet, the gitlab-service is currently using the user:password to authenticate with Gitlab.